UK picks CEO for Green Investment Bank, new low-carbon champion

 "The bank has the important and exciting principal task of allocating capital to projects which can both enhance economic competitiveness and provide leadership in environmental business performance," Kingsbury said in a statement.

-The bank, headquartered in Edinburgh, is capitalized with 3 billion pounds ($4.84 billion).
+The bank, headquartered in Edinburgh, is capitalised with 3 billion pounds ($4.84 billion).
 It began to invest directly in projects earlier this year and should be given full borrowing powers by around 2015.

 Its initial targets are projects in the offshore wind, waste and non-domestic energy efficiency sectors.